ElvisVilla/Lox-GDScript/README.md

 This project is a GDscript implementation of the Lox programing lenguage from "Crafting Interpreters" by Robert Nystrom.

 ## Motivation:
-This project tries to solve one mising flavor in GDScript and that is, the possibility of using braces { } instead of identation,
+This project tries to solve one mising flavor in GDScript, The possibility of using braces { } instead of identation,

 Other features that will come to GDBraces are:
 - Extension methods